Upgrading to a Newer Version

 In case of using DEB packages (apt-get):

-1.Change the repository (from the package repository of your current version to the package repository 11.1).
+1.Change the repository in use (switch from the package repository of your current version to the package repository of the new version).

 # apt-get update